emergencyindex/emergencyindex.com/README.md

 (...it will take a few minutes to build)

-add `--incremental` flag to speed up build time. make changes & preview locally, run:
+add `--incremental` flag to speed up build time. make changes and preview locally, run:

 $ `bundle exec jekyll serve --incremental`